Azure/Industrial-IoT/README.md

 ## Using it as a module in Azure IoT Edge
 OPC Publisher is ready to be used as a module to run in [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge) Microsoft's Intelligent Edge framework.
 We recommend to take a look on the information available on the beforementioned link and use then the information provided here.
 When using
-OPC Publisher as IoT Edge module only Amqp_Tcp_Only and Mqtt_Tcp_Only (default) are supported as transport protocols.
+OPC Publisher as IoT Edge module only Amqp_Tcp_Only and Mqtt_Tcp_Only are supported as transport protocols.

 To add OPC Publisher as module to your IoT Edge deployment, you go to the Azure portal and navigate to your IoTHub and:
 * Go to IoT Edge and create or select your IoT Edge device.